2024-25 Research topics are live! Click here to learn more.

 Eligibility

-Yes Any accredited U.S. university may participate in Capstone projects.
+Yes.
+Any accredited U.S. university may participate in Capstone projects.
 Emphasis will be on developing appropriate technical solutions to a need or problem.

 The Capstone Marketplace can now accept Research Topic nominations from universities.
 As a student, you will have to coordinate with a Faculty Advisor who can stand behind your project idea and who can coordinate your university’s administrative requirements.
 The Marketplace’s role is to match your idea with interested government customers.
 We will notify you when this happens.
 Your university can then expect a Request for Proposal.
 If your proposal is accepted by the government sponsor, your school will receive a Capstone award.
 The government customer has the option of engaging with more than one school on the same topic.
 We have added a form on the website for universities, students, and others in academia to start this process (Please use the link for Academic Inputs for Capstone Marketplace Research Topics.)